-Arkansas is known to produce the finest quartz in the United States.
+Arkansas is known for producing the finest quartz in the United States.
 If you are looking to dig up your own crystals, you will want to head over to Mount Ida, the Quartz Crystal Capital of the world.

 There are numerous mines near the city where visitors can enjoy mining their own quartz.

 The Twin Creek Crystal Mine has knowledgeable and helpful employees that both novice and experienced diggers will appreciate.